kokkos/kokkos-core-wiki/Kokkos-Fortran-Interoperability.md

 This example demonstrates usage of the `teh Fortran Language Compatibility Layer (FLCL)` in the context of performing a simple DAXPY (double precision A * X + Y) using Kokkos from a simple fortran program.
 Such a use case occurs when using Kokkos for for performance portability within a Fortran application.

 ## Program structure
-This example uses the Kokkos fortran interop utilities https://github.com/kokkos/kokkos-fortran-interop.
+This example uses the Kokkos fortran interop utilities in [FLCL](https://github.com/kokkos/kokkos-fortran-interop).
 This includes a set of fortran routines for converting fortran allocated arrays into an ndarray and a set of C++ functions for converting an ndarray into a Kokkos unmanaged view.

 The ndarray type (flcl_ndarray_t) is a simple struct that captures the rank, dimensions, strides (equivalent to a dope vector) along with the flattened data.
+This is defined and implemented in [flcl-cxx.hpp](https://github.com/kokkos/kokkos-fortran-interop/blob/master/src/flcl-cxx.hpp)

 ```c++

 typedef struct _flcl_nd_array_t {